Rushadilly/Revival/posts/Revival #3.md

 He rubbed his paws together, his ears twitching nervously.

 She sounded upset already.
-He wanted to say something else, anything else, but every word that floated into his head sounded wrong, sounded like it would just make things worse.
+<br>He wanted to say something else, anything else, but every word that floated into his head sounded wrong, sounded like it would just make things worse.

 He wasn’t good at this.
+<br>Never had been.
-Never had been.
-Talking always came out crooked with him.
+<br>Talking always came out crooked with him.

-## 💔 Reject
+### 💔 Reject

 > “You’re really not…?”

 She started, then bit the rest of it off.
-Her head turned, and he only caught the faintest gleam of her eye as she half hid it behind her shoulder.
+<br>Her head turned, and he only caught the faintest gleam of her eye as she half hid it behind her shoulder.

 > “Never mind.”